 Yep, Scandinavia’s wisdom again.
 If you love hygge in your classroom, its outdoor counterpart friluftsliv might be just the mindset shift you need to make winter outdoor learning your thing.
-Friluftsliv roughly translates to “outdoor life,” and it’s the outlook Norwegians adopt to remind themselves that even if getting out there feels daunting, once you do (dressed appropriately of course) it feels surprisingly good.
+Friluftsliv roughly translates to “outdoor life,” and it is the outlook Norwegians adopt to remind themselves that even if getting out there feels daunting, once you do (dressed appropriately, of course), it feels surprisingly good.
 Simply modeling a positive attitude can go a long way towards shifting the collective mood away from complaining about cold toes.

 3. Keep it flexible (and maybe, quick)